semrush/intergalactic/website/docs/table-group/table-states/table-states.md

 ![](static/cell-na-tooltip.png)

-### Data uploading in cell
+### Data loading in cell

 ::: tip
 Use [Skeleton](/components/skeleton/skeleton) when loading the table for the first time.
 :::

-When loading content in one or more cells, show the [Spin](/components/spin/spin) of XS size.
+When loading content in one or several cells, show the [Spin](/components/spin/spin) of XS size.

 ![](static/cell-loading.png)